zvatansever/follow-the-white-ball/README.md

   The robot is equipped with a camera and a LIDAR.
 The LIDAR mesh file can be found in "src/my_robot/meshes".
   I also add a custom world design that can be downloaded from "https://github.com/zvatansever/Gazebo-office-model.git"

+2) ball_chaser
-2) We need to use the camera subscribe to publisher "/camera/rgb/image_raw" to stream the camera image.
+   We need to use the camera subscribe to publisher "/camera/rgb/image_raw" to stream the camera image.
    Once the camera sees the white ball, it starts following it, interested reader can find implementation details in process_image.cpp.

    I will continue explaining more when I have time.